xiix0/scam/README.md

-You have a strong appeal for members of your own sex.
+You will be the victim of a bizarre joke.